Node Interaction in Diagram Component

 • When a node is resized, the SizeChanging and SizeChanged events get triggered.

-Node Resizing in Blazor Diagram
+Resizing a node using the selection handles in Blazor Diagram

 A node can be rotated at runtime by using the Rotate method.
 The following code explains how to rotate the node by using the rotate method.